How to keep your dog happy when you’re at work19 October 2022

 Some dogs can get bored easily, as they are highly intelligent and require lots of stimulation and attention.
 Bored dogs can sometimes also find other, more destructive ways to entertain themselves, so be sure to have them tired and happy when you head out, and then they can enjoy some nice down time till you’re back or your borrower pops in for more playtime!

-Leaving your dog home alone can be a worry, but most dogs, and some others after the right work and support, should be happy to entertain themselves, or have a good snooze while you pop out for a bit.
-And if you're looking for a little extra help, why not sign up to BorrowMyDoggy.
+Leaving your dog home alone can be a worry, but most dogs, and some others after the right work and support, should be happy to entertain themselves, or have a good snooze while you pop out for a short while.
+And if you're looking for extra help, why not sign up to BorrowMyDoggy.
 With just a few clicks, you can meet local dog lovers who would love to take care of your pup while you're away.
 Plus, it's free to register and have a look around so why not give it a try today!

 Know someone who’d love this?

 Want to hear about a different kind of dog care that both you and your dog will love?

 Or perhaps you’re a dog lover who can’t have one of your own right now?